The Late Great Johnny Ace: Live performances

 The song was first performed live by Paul Simon during the Simon & Garfunkel reunion Concert in Central Park in September 1981.
 Near the end of the performance, an audience member rushed the stage, causing Simon to pull away from the microphone.
 The man was quickly pulled away by security and was heard yelling "I gotta talk to you, I gotta talk to you", after which he finished the song.
 The performance was included in the subsequent video and DVD releases of the concert but was omitted from the live album.
 Simon also performed the song several times during Simon & Garfunkel's subsequent 1983 tour.

 In an interview on Late Night with David Letterman on May 20, 1982, Simon discussed the Central Park experience with David Letterman.
 Halfway through, Simon stopped the song when one of the strings on the guitar was caught by a fret and almost broke, and the host quickly took the show to commercial.
 Simon jokingly observed that he had to stop the song almost at the exact same point after the Central Park incident and said he doubted whether he should ever do the song again.
 However, he finished the song when the show returned from commercial.

-Simon performed the song again on Saturday Night Live on November 22, 1986, the 23rd anniversary of the JFK assassination (the performance opened with a still shot of JFK to mark the occasion).
+Simon performed the song again on Saturday Night Live on November 22, 1986, the 23rd anniversary of the John Kennedy assassination (the performance opened with a still shot of Kennedy to mark the occasion).
 He also performed the song in 2000 in Paris for a filmed concert to promote his album You're the One.
 Simon first performed the Johnny Ace classic "Pledging My Love" before launching into his song.